SpaceTeam/ortools/README.md

 3. Except for the wind data, the following parameters can be used for dispersion analysis
    - Launch Rod Tilt (0 is vertical)
    - Launch Rod Azimuth (0 is north)
+   - Thrust Factor (1 is nominal)
+   - Thrust increase due to decreased ambient pressure.
+This is set via the nozzle diameter (set 0 to deactivate this feature).
 4. Configure the standard deviation for every supported parameter in the `ini`-file.
 5. Run `diana`